RPasecky/RPasecky.github.io/portfolio.md

 ## Spacin' Around:

+There are just *24 satellites* responsible for beaming down GPS information to a vast majority of devices that you interact with every day.
+When you get down to it, we live relativaly cozy little neighborhood that is entirely possible to memorize.
+ARKit made visualizing that neighborhood possible, and fun.

+My goal with ARGlobe is to guide users to an understanding what's going on in earths orbit.
+To show what satellite constellations are out there, what they do, what orbits they use, and what they are there for.

 Responsible for entirety of App (Design, Code, Backend, Calculations)

 - MVC design that interacts w/ FireStore using Serializable Structs